ryanfordSLAC/DosiXchange2/README.md

 #### Version Notes

 Version 1.2 / January 2020:
-* Created and Modified Fields in Data Schema (preparing for Development/Production transition):
+* Created and Modified Fields in Data Schema:
   - New createdDate and modified Date fields to use in lieu of system dates
   - Auto populate these fields during Alert 8 (deploy new), 3a (collect only), 3i (exchange only)
   - Fields added to raw data output